Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Vivid Dreams and Nightmares

-Another side effect of taking melatonin is vivid dreams or nightmares.12 This side effect occurs because supplementary melatonin seems to increase the amount of time we spend in REM sleep17– the stage of sleep when we dream.
-Spending more time in this sleep stage may give some people more vivid dreams or nightmares, however, this seems to be most true for those taking a high dose.17
+Another side effect of taking melatonin is vivid dreams or nightmares18.
+However, it’s not clear whether melatonin directly causes this.
+Rather, it may be because supplementary melatonin seems to increase the time we spend in REM sleep – the stage of sleep when we dream.17

 What is the lethal dose of melatonin?

-Every single medicine has its own LD 5018, which is the lethal dose when 50 percent of the experimental subjects would die of exposure.
-Melatonin is known to be relatively safe, and in animal testing, an LD50 couldn’t be established.7
+Every single medicine has its own LD 5019, which is the lethal dose when 50 percent of the experimental subjects would die of exposure.
+Melatonin is known to be relatively safe, and in animal testing, an LD50 couldn’t be established.9

 How long does melatonin last?